Raquel-19/masterjava-ejercicio1/README.md

 ## Java exercise from Java Advanced Master.

 ### Pre-requirements 📋
 This exercise is configured for SpringBoot and Jersey.
-Use design patterns FACTORY and FACADE.
+It is a complete program that uses design patterns (facade and factory) and testing.

 ### Installation 🔧
 The project was carried out in IntelliJ IDEA and several plugins were added: